-(A) Making unwelcome sexual advances or requests for sexual favors or other verbal or physical conduct of any kind, including sexual flirtations, touching, advances, or

-- propositions as a condition of the employee's continued employment; - (B) Making submission to or rejection of such conduct the basis for employment decisions affecting the employee; - (C) Stating or implying that a particular employee's deficiencies or performance are attributable, in whole or in part, to the sex of that person; - (D) Verbal abuse of a sexual nature; or - (E) Demeaning, insulting, intimidating, sexually suggestive comments about an individual's dress/body; or verbal, written recorded, or electronically transmitted messages, writings, objects, or pictures that create a hostile work environment.
+- 1. Making unwelcome sexual advances or requests for sexual favors or other verbal or physical conduct of any kind, including sexual flirtations, touching, advances, or propositions as a condition of the employee's continued employment; or - 2.
+Making submission to or rejection of such conduct the basis for employment decisions affecting the employee; or - 3.
+Stating or implying that a particular employee's deficiencies or performance are attributable, in whole or in part, to the sex of the person; or - 4.
+Verbal abuse of a sexual nature; or - 5.
+Demeaning, insulting, intimidating, sexually suggestive comments about an individual's dress, attire or body; or - 6.
+Verbal, written recorded, or electronically transmitted messages, writings, objects or pictures that are offensive to the recipient or create a hostile work environment.

-VI.
-RETALIATION

-It is likewise unlawful and a violation of this policy to retaliate against an individual for opposing or reporting employment practices that discriminate, or filing a discrimination, harassment or retaliation charge, testifying, or participating in any way in an investigation or proceeding authorized under this policy.

-VII.
-EMPLOYEE RESPONSIBILITIES
+Employee Responsibility

-- (A) In addition to abiding by the policy against discrimination, harassment and retaliation, an employee who believes that he or she or some other employee is being harassed by someone should report the harassing conduct to management.
-Incidents shall ordinarily be reported to management through the employee's normal chain of command, including the department supervisor and manager.
-Supervisors and managers should attempt to resolve such issues, if possible, through informal means. - (B) Although management supports the previously mentioned chain of command, they also encourage an "open door" policy of communication to ensure a level of comfort for the employee.
-All staff are welcome at any time to share concerns regarding harassment with the Human Resources Manager, Human Resources Director or the General Manager. - (C) An employee who believes that he/she is being harassed or discriminated against should follow the procedures in this Policy and should take full advantage of any preventive or corrective programs or opportunities provided by the organization.
+An employee who believes that he/she or some other employee is being harassed by someone should report the harassing conduct to management, which may be in writing, verbally or anonymously.
+Incidents shall ordinarily be reported to management through the employee's normal chain of command, including the department supervisor and manager, with sufficient information and details to allow management to identify and investigate the claim.

+Although management supports the previously mentioned chain of command they also encourage an "open door" policy of communication to ensure a level of comfort for the employee.
+All employees are welcomed at any time to share concerns regarding discrimination or harassment with the Human Resources Manager, Human Resources Director, the General Manager, the Casino President or Casino Chief Executive Officer.

-VIII.
-MANAGEMENT RESPONSIBILITIES
+An employee who believes that he/she is being discriminated or harassed should follow the procedures in this Policy and should take full advantage of any preventive or corrective programs or opportunities provided by the organization.

+Management Responsibility and Investigations

-(A) In addition to abiding by the policy against discrimination, harassment and retaliation, all members of management are responsible for ensuring that no harassment or discrimination occurs within their area of authority.
+All members of management are responsible for ensuring that no harassment or discrimination occurs within their area of authority.
 Supervisors and managers, with the assistance and guidance of the Human Resources Department, are responsible for the implementation and effectiveness of this policy.
 Supervisors and managers should seek to create an open climate where employees will feel comfortable presenting their problems.

-(B) Complaints of harassment or discrimination should receive immediate attention and be reported to the Human Resources Manager.
-Human Resources in cooperation with the involved department and/or HR Investigator will perform investigations.
-An investigation may include conferring with parties and witnesses named by the complaining employee.
-During the investigation, management may provide the complaining employee a temporary work reassignment if appropriate.
+Complaints of discrimination or harassment should receive immediate attention and be reported to the Human Resources Manager.
+In the event that the Human Resources Manager is the subject of the discrimination or harassment claim, then the complainant(s) may report the claim to the Casino's Director of Human Resources, the Casino General Manager, the Casino President or the Casino Chief Executive Officer.
+The Human Resources Department and/or a designated Casino Investigator, in cooperation with the involved department will perform an investigation of the claim.
+The investigation may include conferring with parties and witnesses named by the complaining employee, reviewing applicable records and any available surveillance video.
+During the investigation, management may place the accused on a temporary leave of absence pending the outcome of the investigation, and/or provide the complaining employee with a temporary work reassignment if appropriate.
 Because of the sensitive nature of such complaints, incidents must be investigated with particular care and should remain, to the extent possible, strictly confidential.
-Management will take all appropriate action to prevent and correct harassing or discriminatory behavior.
+Management will take appropriate action to prevent and correct harassing or discriminatory behavior.